Dropbox Your Computer Is Currently Offline

 Step 4.
 Download the latest version of Dropbox and install it on your Windows PC.

 Fix 11.
-Use an alternative to Dropbox
+Better way to sync files to Dropbox

-Providing that Dropbox no internet connection or other errors persists after trying all kinds of ways, how can you avoid Dropbox desktop app errors permanently and backup local files to Dropbox in an easier way for free?
+Providing that Dropbox no internet connection or other errors persist after trying all kinds of ways, how can you avoid Dropbox desktop app errors permanently and backup local files to Dropbox in an easier way for free?
 The ultimate guide for you is using an alternative to Dropbox to perform cloud storage for computer backup.
 Here, it is extremely proposed to use CBackup to backup or sync all your files, and even the entire hard drive to the cloud.

 Get free unlimited cloud storage with Combined Cloud.